buildbot/buildbot/master/docs/manual/configuration/report_generators/formatter.rst

         Additionally, if ``want_logs_content`` is set to ``True`` then the log dictionaries will contain ``contents`` key with full contents of the log.

+``is_buildset``
+    A boolean identifying whether the current message will form a larger message that describes multiple builds in a buildset.
+    This mostly concerns generation of the subject as the message bodies will be merged.

 ``projects``
     A string identifying the projects that the build was built for.